 - A drug overdose

-- Suicide, or anything that happens as the result of mental illness
+- Suicide, or death that happens as the result of mental illness

-- Car racing, skydiving, or any other high-risk activity
+- Car racing, skydiving, scuba diving or any other high-risk activity

 - War and military injuries or death

 - Driving while under the influence of alcohol or drugs

 - Bacterial infections

 - Death of a professional athlete during a sporting event